DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Creating a new caption track is a bit more complicated.
 This option will bring up a popup window with a few different options.

 The first and main option is the Format.
-All of the options could be an article by themselves, so we will stick with the standard for closed captions.
+Although all of the options could be an article in themselves, we will stick with the standard for closed captions.

 The current standard is CEA-708, and we will use Stream Service 1.
 We will make no changes to the Style as there are none.